 Why do we do this?

-Recent events have sparked incredible transformation on many levels, with the global COVID-19 pandemic and 2020 bushfires sparking increased appreciation of scientific research and knowledge, including from First Nations people.
+Recent events have sparked incredible transformation on many levels, with the global COVID-19 pandemic and extreme weather sparking increased appreciation of scientific research and knowledge, including from First Nations people.
 Devastating events have created a huge opportunity for the community to get behind our country’s science and technology researchers.

 Australia’s future economic and social wellbeing has science, technology, engineering and maths (STEM) at its core.
 We have a vibrant and innovative research culture, but many STEM achievements are little known to the public.